• About Us

 Picture

-One phone call turned an altruistic idea into a kinetic delivery project thanks to the Philly Family Covid Fund, Tania Rorke and a partnership with SquashSmarts, SCH Squash, and the Union League of Philadelphia
+A phone call turned an altruistic idea into a kinetic delivery project thanks to the Philly Family Covid Fund, Tania Rorke and a collaborative partnership with SquashSmarts Staff, Students, Families, SCH Squash Teams and the Union League of Philadelphia

-As 'conductor of the orchestra', Rorke oversaw each detail with SquashSmarts staff providing 20-years of experience working directly with families in North and West Philadelphia.
 Logistics ranged from 10:00pm texts, to constant spreadsheet updates, to 7:00am emails about the healthiest grocery options which ultimately included: milk, eggs, bread, pasta, marinara sauce, fresh fruits, fresh vegetables, beans, rice, homemade cookies, and more.

 The result: 200 bags of fresh groceries delivered personally and directly to SquashSmarts students, families and alumni – 622 Philadelphians living in 151 households around the city – in under five hours.

-"Huge thank you and shout out to SquashSmarts for taking care of our [SquashSmarts partner school] Overbrook Education Center students and families.
-J. loves be a member of the team."
+Huge thank you and shout out to SquashSmarts for taking care of our [SquashSmarts partner school] Overbrook Education Center students and families.
+J. loves being a member of the team.

-"Our son G. and his family would just like to thank everyone at SquashSmarts who took time out of their very busy schedules to pick up food and necessities for our family.
+Our son G. and his family would just like to thank everyone who took time out of their busy schedules to pick up food and necessities for our family.
 We would also like to thank you, Ross [Squash Director], for taking time out of your busy schedule to deliver the food and necessities to our home...

 Again, Thank You All!
 Sincerely, G. and Family

-Special thanks to PFCF Founders, Donors & Volunteers, SCH Boys & Girls Squash Teams, Union League of Philadephia Staff, and SquashSmarts Students, Families & Staff who 'rallied' together: Nabilla Ariffin, Ross Bolling, Quinetta Bowden, Tempest Bowden, Sandee Cataldi, Alix Cummin, Megan Douglas, Debby Dowlin, Diana Giegerich, Stephen Gregg, Joshua Haims, Melissa Moddonni Haims, Steve Majewski, Anna Mazzarelli, Celia Mazzarelli, Christian Mazzarelli, Janine Mazzarelli, Joe Millman, Liz Pearson, Lucy Pearson, Margaret Pearson, Kareem Price, Grace Rorke, Tania Rorke, Jose Rubert-Zayas, Sarah Scanlin, Susan Scanlin, Tommy Scanlin, Vera Sciarra, Jeanie Shanahan, Amy Spiller, Charlotte Stahlecker, Hilary Stahlecker, Ernie Tracy, Winslow Tracy, Ashley Trawick, Austin Youngren, Malcolm Youngren, Ava Zimmer, Dana Zimmer, and Roz.
+PFCF Founders, Donors & Volunteers: SCH Boys & Girls Squash Teams, Union League of Philadephia Staff, and SquashSmarts Students, Families & Staff who 'rallied' together: Nabilla Ariffin, Ross Bolling, Quinetta Bowden, Tempest Bowden, Sandee Cataldi, Alix Cummin, Megan Douglas, Debby Dowlin, Diana Giegerich, Stephen Gregg, Joshua Haims, Melissa Moddonni Haims, Steve Majewski, Anna Mazzarelli, Celia Mazzarelli, Christian Mazzarelli, Janine Mazzarelli, Joe Millman, Liz Pearson, Lucy Pearson, Margaret Pearson, Kareem Price, Grace Rorke, Tania Rorke, Jose Rubert-Zayas, Sarah Scanlin, Susan Scanlin, Tommy Scanlin, Vera Sciarra, Jeanie Shanahan, Amy Spiller, Charlotte Stahlecker, Hilary Stahlecker, Ernie Tracy, Winslow Tracy, Ashley Trawick, Austin Youngren, Malcolm Youngren, Ava Zimmer, Dana Zimmer, and Roz.

 PFCF has provided meals to: Broad Street Ministries, Sunday Breakfast Mission, Stenton Manor, Face to Face (St. Vincents), Chestnut Hill Meals on Wheels, Germantown Boys and Girls Club, Roxborough Home for Women, Interfaith Hospitality and now – SquashSmarts.